elvirk/azure-gov-poc/qna-luis-sample/README.md

 ![](https://raw.githubusercontent.com/jimstrang/azure-gov-poc/master/qna-luis-sample/images/luis%20app.png)

-3. Click "Create New Intent"
+3. Click "Create New Intent""
 - Name the intent after the question you want answered
 - This should be a unique "key value" that you can reference to tie to a response later